AhmedHamedTN/SensorLogger/readme.txt

 * Put phone in your pocket
 * Perform activity

-Will create a log file tagged with the selected label.
-This file can later be shared with a service of your choice.
+This will create a log file tagged with the selected label.
+The file can later be shared with a service of your choice.
 Labels and sensors can be chosen/edited by the user.